Hispanic Superhero Spotlight #2: America Chavez

-Anywho, today we’ll talk about one of my favorite hispanic superheroes, that isn’t well known to the common audience.
+Anyway, today we’ll talk about one of my favorite Hispanic superheroes, that isn’t as well known to common audiences.
 Today it’s all about the beautiful, powerful, and dangerous:

 Hispanic Origin: Unknown